graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 # Composition

-The GraphQL Fusion composition describes the process ...
+The composition of subgraphs describes the process of merging multiple subgraph schemas into a single GraphQL schema that is annotated with GraphQL Fusion execution directives.
+This single GraphQL schema is the output of the Schema Composition and represents the Gateway Configuration.
+The schema composition process is divided into four algorithms, `Prune`, `Validate`, `Compose`, and `Finalize` that are run in order.

 ## Directives

 Composition directives offer instructions for the schema composition process, detailing type system member semantics and specifying type transformations.
+In many cases subgraph schemas can be composed without any directives.

 ### @is